gshanemiller/reinvent/doc/packet_design.md

 DPDK is a wonderful and performant library with serious support for non-trivial hardware.
 But DPDK is also by
 specialists for specialists.
 You're not gonna like DPDK until you cross third-base.
 Especially for first-time
 programmers, DPDK documentation is lacking in a top-down description of concepts.
 While DPDK provides
-[a programer guide](https://core.dpdk.org/doc), this author did not find it particularly helpful.
-The [DPDK book](https://www.amazon.com/Data-Plane-Development-Kit-DPDK/dp/0367373955/ref=sr_1_1?crid=2HJES3SUAP43U&keywords=dpdk&qid=1671395300&s=books&sprefix=dpdk%2Cstripbooks%2C96&sr=1-1) was too theoretical and full of typos.
+[a programer guide](https://core.dpdk.org/doc), this author did not find it helpful.
+The [DPDK book](https://www.amazon.com/Data-Plane-Development-Kit-DPDK/dp/0367373955/ref=sr_1_1?crid=2HJES3SUAP43U&keywords=dpdk&qid=1671395300&s=books&sprefix=dpdk%2Cstripbooks%2C96&sr=1-1) is too theoretical and full of typos.

-The specific task of how to create and TX UDP packets then receive them --- a typical first time exercise --- is
-especially lacking.
-This guide attempts to resolve those issues.
-The reader will need passing familiarity with how/why
-bare metal boxes divide hardware (NICs, memory, and CPUs) into NUMA groups, and understand how multi-socket CPUs are futher sub-divided into cores.
+The specific task of how to create and TX UDP packets then receive them is especially lacking.
+This guide attempts to resolve all these issues.
+The reader will need passing familiarity with how bare metal boxes divide hardware (NICs, memory, and CPUs) into NUMA groups, and understand how multi-socket CPUs are sub-divided into cores.

 You may also find these links helpful: